-If the manas lacks hatred, that is excellent; once the consciousness ceases, one becomes a third-fruit sage free from hatred, and after death, one will be reborn as a third-fruit sage.
-There is no need to sever the view of self, nor to cultivate the first dhyāna; an ordinary person who extinguishes consciousness directly becomes a third-fruit sage.
-If the manas is free from any affliction, it is excellent; upon death, one becomes a sage, and in future lives, there is no need for further cultivation.
-With a little contemplation, one can attain the fruit, quickly develop the first dhyāna, eradicate afflictions, and become a third-fruit sage again.
-If the manas is further free from ignorance, that is even better—one directly becomes a Buddha.
-For you, me, him, and her to still be cultivating here would be utterly redundant.
-There is fundamentally no need for cultivation; if the manas is without ignorance, there is no need to eliminate ignorance, no need to exhaust ignorance—one is originally a Buddha, so what is the point of cultivation?
+If the Manas is free from hatred, that is excellent.
+Once the consciousness ceases, one becomes a Third Fruition Saint without hatred, and after death, rebirth occurs as a Third Fruition Saint.
+There is no need to sever the view of self, nor to cultivate the first dhyāna; an ordinary person can directly become a Third Fruition Saint by extinguishing consciousness.
+If the Manas is free from any affliction, it is all very good.
+Upon death, one becomes a saint, and in future lives, there is no need for further cultivation.
+With just a little contemplation, one can realize the fruition, swiftly attain the first dhyāna, eradicate afflictions, and become another Third Fruition Saint.
+If the Manas is further free from ignorance, that is even better—one directly becomes a Buddha.
+For you, me, him, her, to still be cultivating here would be utterly redundant.
+There is fundamentally no need for cultivation.
+If the Manas is without ignorance, there is no need to dispel ignorance, no need to exhaust ignorance; one is originally a Buddha.
+What is the point of cultivation?

-If the manas lacks hatred and afflictions, we need only sleep; once consciousness ceases, every sleeping person becomes a sage.
-The consciousness and pure material basis of a newborn infant are entirely new.
-If the manas lacks hatred and afflictions, then every newborn infant is a sage.
+If the Manas is free from hatred and afflictions, then we need only sleep; once consciousness is extinguished, every sleeping person would be a saint.
+The consciousness and subtle sense faculties of a newborn infant are entirely new.
+If the Manas is free from hatred and afflictions, then every infant born would be a saint.
 Would we still need to cultivate so arduously?
-If the manas lacks hatred, when an infant cannot obtain something, it will not become frantic and cry bitterly, nor will it get angry and hit people, nor say "Mom is bad."
-When strangers try to hold it, the infant will not push them away; the infant will have no moments of unhappiness, will not pout, and will not throw tantrums or display emotional outbursts.
+If the Manas is free from hatred, an infant would not become frantic and cry bitterly when unable to obtain something, nor would it get angry and hit people, nor say "Mommy is bad."
+When a stranger tries to hold it, the infant would not push them away.
+The infant would never be unhappy, never pout, never throw tantrums or display emotional outbursts.

 1